 Another option is to eat non-dairy (and thus lower-carb) unpasteurized (raw) sauerkraut and pickles and/or drink a beverage called kombucha.
 Raw sauerkraut can easily be made at home, or sometimes found at farmer’s markets.
 Bubbies brand raw pickles are sold at health food stores, as is kombucha, but both of these can also be made quite easily at home.

-All of that said, probiotic supplements are sometimes necessary and can play a crucial role in treatment and recovery.
 But not all probiotics are created alike, and in the case of small intestinal bacterial overgrowth (or SIBO, which is commonly present with GERD), certain probiotics may make things worse.
 SIBO often involves an overgrowth of microorganisms that produce a substance called D-lactic acid.
 Unfortunately, many commercial probiotics contain strains (like Lactobacillus acidophilus) that also produce D-lactic acid.
 That makes most commercial probiotics a poor choice for people with SIBO.

-Bone broth and DGL
+Bone Broth and DGL

 Restoring a healthy gut lining is another important part of recovering from heartburn and GERD.
 Chronic stress, bacterial overgrowth, and certain medications such as steroids, NSAIDs and aspirin can damage the lining of the stomach.
 Since it is the mucosal lining of the stomach that protects it from its own acid, a damaged stomach lining can cause irritation, pain and ultimately, ulcers.

-DGL works by raising the concentration of compounds called prostaglandins, which promote mucous secretion, stabilize cell membranes, and stimulate new cell growth – all of which contributes to a healthy gut lining.
+DGL works by raising the concentration of compounds called prostaglandins, which promote mucous secretion, stabilize cell membranes, and stimulate new cell growth—all of which contributes to a healthy gut lining.
 Both chronic stress and use of NSAIDs suppress prostaglandin production, so it is vital for anyone dealing with any type of digestive problem (including GERD) to find ways to manage their stress and avoid the use of NSAIDs as much as possible.

 There may be some cases when an entirely natural approach is not enough.
 When there is tissue damage in the esophagus, for example, a surgical procedure called “gastroplication” which repairs the LES valve may be necessary.
 These procedures don’t have the potential to create nutrient deficiencies and disease the way acid blockers do.
 It is advisable for anyone suffering from a severe case of GERD to consult with a knowledgeable physician.

 This is a serious problem because acid stopping drugs promote bacterial overgrowth, weaken our resistance to infection, reduce absorption of essential nutrients, and increase the likelihood of developing IBS, other digestive disorders, and cancer.
 The manufacturers of these drugs have always been aware of these problems.
 When acid-stopping drugs were first introduced, it was recommended that they not be taken for more than six weeks.
-Clearly this prudent advice has been discarded, as it is not uncommon today to encounter people who have been on these drugs for decades – not weeks.
+Clearly this prudent advice has been discarded, as it is not uncommon today to encounter people who have been on these drugs for decades—not weeks.

 What is especially disturbing about this is that heartburn and GERD are easily prevented and cured by making simple dietary and lifestyle changes, as I have outlined in this final article.